 To ensure balanced decision-making, no single organizational interest may wield a “Preponderance of Influence” within a WG.

-Preponderance of Influence is defined as having one organization representing more than 50 percent of the voting WG members in session.
-Note: Committee members are normally chosen for specific expertise; therefore, preponderance of influence is rarely an issue.
+Preponderance of Influence is defined as having one organization representing more than 50 percent of the voting WG members in session. .

-This rule (5.2.a) may be either stringently or loosely enforced, at the discretion of the presiding chair, given that the chair is not a member of the organization in question.
-However, if a WG member believes that decisions are being significantly influenced, he may invoke the “Preponderance of Influence Clause” requiring the presiding chair to bring the voting membership into compliance with this 50% rule.
-This invocation is non-debatable.

 Presiding Chair Vote

 The presiding chair may cast a vote in only two circumstances: